rthr-rllr/SoftwareEngineeringPrep/topics/data-structures.md

     - Average "waiting time" for jobs is identical for FIFO and LIFO.
 Maximum time varies (FIFO minimizes max waiting time).
     - Harder to implement, appropriate when order is important.
     - Used for searches in graphs.
+- Priority queues (insert_with_priority, pull_highest_priority (= get_maximum_element))
+    - Like a regular queue or stack data structure, but where additionally each element has a "priority" associated with it.
+    - An element with high priority is served before an element with low priority.
+    - Often implemented with heaps or self-balanced binary search trees.
 - Stacks and Queues can be effectively implemented by dynamic arrays or linked lists.
 If upper bound of size is known, static arrays can also be used.

 ## Dictionary Structures

 - Enable access to data items by content (key).
+Keys constitute a *set*: they are unique and unordered.
 - Operations: search, insert, delete, max, min, predecessor/successor (next or previous element in sorted order).
 - Implementations include: **hash tables**, **(binary) search trees**.
+- For a key to be valid, it must be *hashable*.

+- `Python` `dict`s are built with hash tables, using the core `hash()` function.

 ## Binary Search Trees